-Getting into health and fitness workout routines are almost always exciting and pleasantly challenging especially if you’re really serious about it.
-You may look around on various fitness programs prior to finally deciding on having one - Running, Zumba Yoga, Pilates or otherwise.
+Getting into health and fitness workout routines is almost always exciting and pleasantly challenging especially if you’re really serious about it.
+You may look around at various fitness programs prior to finally deciding on one: running, Zumba, yoga, Pilates or otherwise.

 If you decide on Pilates, make sure to effectively comprehend what it’d take for you to accomplish its routines especially if you absolutely know nothing about it.
 Though most fitness programs’ primary aim is to improve your general physique, be mindful that Pilates focuses on strengthening your core working through the rest of your body from the center going outwards.